 Kristy says it starts with a discussion, which is a reflective process.
 They remind each other of their own sensory profiles and start the group session with something that supports their own profiles.
 If noise and talking is dysregulating to someone, for instance, then they’ll insert movement breaks, some silent activities, or some mirroring.
 Pause and Play is a technique where they use an old TV remote control and when someone presses the pause button, everyone pauses and regulates: re-organizing their bodies, re-setting their visual-spatial environment, etc.

 In the moment where we have lost regulation, we have to stop the world.

 But how do you pause and regulate in real life when it’s mass chaos?

 Kristy says the answer is the same: look to yourself by looking to your own wants, needs, regulation to find the sense of calm.
 Understand your own stress response and give yourself a moment to self-regulate.
 Kristy suggests that clients to establish touch points or anchors such as holding up an item that means Mama needs to stop.

 Some of the kids in the play groups will come up to Kristy and say “I need a pause“.
 She says that the children are really good at understanding what causes them stress in their bodies.
 They will search the environment for that emotional anchor to help them get regulated again at very young ages.
 We can support those signals.
-It’s a fourth level capacity: use someone else’s idea for regulation for yourself.
+It’s the fourth capacity: use someone else’s idea for regulation for yourself.